Skip to content

 Does Dr.Fone Android Data Recovery actually work?

-Yes, Dr.Fone recovered about 68% of deleted photos in our Galaxy S24 testing.
-SD card recovery hit around 90%.
+Yes, Dr.Fone recovers most deleted photos on a typical phone, and SD card recovery is even more reliable.
 Text message recovery requires root on Android 13+.

 Is the free version of Dr.Fone worth downloading?